2022 Northeast Grand Prix

 The 2022 Northeast Grand Prix (known as the 2022 FCP Euro Northeast Grand Prix for sponsorship reasons) was a sports car race sanctioned by the International Motor Sports Association (IMSA).
-The race was held at Lime Rock Park in Lakeville, Connecticut on July 16th, 2022.
+The race was held at Lime Rock Park in Lakeville, Connecticut, on July 16, 2022.
 This race was the ninth round of the 2022 IMSA SportsCar Championship, and the sixth round of the 2022 WeatherTech Sprint Cup.

-The race was won by the #9 GTD Pro entry of Pfaff Motorsports, driven by Matt Campbell and Mathieu Jaminet.
-The GTD class victory was taken by the #1 BMW M4 GT3 of Paul Miller Racing, piloted by Bryan Sellers and Madison Snow.
+The race was won by the No. 9 GTD Pro entry of Pfaff Motorsports, driven by Matt Campbell and Mathieu Jaminet.
+The GTD class victory was taken by the No. 1 BMW M4 GT3 of Paul Miller Racing, piloted by Bryan Sellers and Madison Snow.
 The race for the GTD class victory came down to the last corner, with the leading #57 Mercedes-AMG GT3 of Winward Racing falling victim to a fuel pump failure and fading to fifth in class.